remy/remysharp.com/public/drafts/my-decade-of-blogging.md

 ![My blog in 2007](/images/blog-200702-cropped.png)

+By 2014, I finally got off my derriere and completely wrote my blogging platform from scratch to run on node.js.
+The production version of my blog is a thin routing server that delivers static files.
+I wrote [about the process too](/2014/09/18/wordpress-ghost-harp-pt1), and now everything is on github for anyone to edit and send me a [pull request](https://github.com/remy/remysharp.com/pulls?utf8=%E2%9C%93&q=is%3Apr) if they please.

 ## The best of my blog

-I've run some analysis from the stats on Google Analytics (which I think I had from day 1), and below are 10 of the most viewed posts I've written (based on views over time):
+I've run some analysis from the stats on Google Analytics (which I think I had from day one), and below are 10 of the most read posts I've written (based on relative views):

 1. [Auto-populating Select Boxes using jQuery & AJAX](/2007/01/20/auto-populating-select-boxes-using-jquery-ajax) (Jan 2007, 1m views)
 - [HTML5 enabling script](/2009/01/07/html5-enabling-script) (Jan 2009, 600k views)